Future-proofing health for all in the climate era

 Climate change & health equity

-We explore how climate change deepens health inequities, focusing on vulnerable and frontline communities.
+We explore how climate change deepens health inequities, and find solutions to protect the health of vulnerable and frontline communities.

-• Connecting Climate Minds Eastern and Southeastern Asia Hub to advance and advocate for mental resilience against climate change.
-(17 markets, February 2024 - present)
+• Co-convening the Connecting Climate Minds Eastern and Southeastern Asia Hub to advance research and advocate for mental resilience against climate change.

 Our broader work spans evidence generation, participatory research, and policy advocacy to address the intersection of climate, health, and equity.